John Challis Readings

 'In his debut collection, The Resurrectionists, John Challis reminds us how both personal and collective histories remain a part of our present.... this is poetry as archaeology, though with a lyric alchemy that can conjure “a heap / of gangrenous bodies” at a plague-pit excavation in modern London.
 Challis commemorates the lives of working London people – butchers in Smithfield market, a cabbie father, “barrow boys and cockle pickers” – in poems that reflect on class politics while generally avoiding nostalgia....
 The Resurrectionists is alive to both the individual moment and the long perspective.' - Ben Wilkinson, The Guardian, best recent poetry

-Read two poems from the collection on Wild Court here.
+Two poems from the collection are featured on Wild Court here.

 Tuesday 22 June 2021, 7pm BST, Joint live-streamed launch event

 This joint launch reading by Penelope Shuttle, A.B.
 Jackson and John Challis celebrating the publication of their new poetry collections was live streamed on 22 June 2021.
 The audience was taken on a journey under the sea to the submerged land of Lyonesse with Penelope Shuttle, over the ocean with A B Jackson's The Voyage of St Brendan, and both underground and overground in London with John Challis in his debut The Resurrectionists.

 The event was hosted by editor Neil Astley from his home in Northumberland.
 Penelope joined from her home in Falmouth, John from Whitley Bay, and Scottish poet A B Jackson from his home in Leeds.
 Their collections are all published on 24 June 2021 by Bloodaxe Books - all three are 'making something new out of things that have been lost', as Penelope put it.